keptn/keptn.github.io/content/docs/0.7.x/manage/service/index.md

 - **Create a service:** This creates a new and empty service in the specified project.
 This option is used when **not** deploying a service with Keptn.

-- **Onboard a service:** This creates a new service and uploades the configuration to deploy the service.
+- **Onboard a service:** This creates a new service and uploads the configuration to deploy the service.
 The configuration has to be a Helm Chart.

 ## Create a service